 Key Takeaways

-- Cross-platform integration connects incompatible systems through middleware that handles data transformation, field mapping, and format conversion automatically.
+- Cross-platform integration connects incompatible systems through middleware that handles data transformation, field mapping, and format conversion.

 What is Cross-Platform Integration?